nenuadrian/rl/docs/generated/trainers-math/trainers/mpo/trainer.md

 _Source: `minerva/trainers/mpo/trainer.py`_

-Each `# LaTeX:` annotation is rendered with its source line and 10 following lines of context.
+The full file is rendered in order as code blocks, with each `# LaTeX:` marker replaced by a rendered formula block.

 No `# LaTeX:` annotations were found in this file.